Skip to main content

 What Do I Do on Climate?

 You should consider including climate selection criteria in your procurement exercise that will result in carbon reduction.
-This could be done by including climate selection criteria into your Single Procurement Document (SPD) in question 4C7.
+This could be done by including climate selection criteria into your Single Procurement Document (SPD) in question 4C7 (Environmental Management).

 Your selection criteria must be proportionate and considered for all relevant contracts or priority contracts.